robby/stouty/README.markdown

 instructions:
  1. install: npm install stouty
- 2. requie('stouty') in your module.
+ 2. require('stouty') in your module.
  3. call listen on stouty object with whatever port you want to listen on.
  4. use telnet to get streamed data to your console